opendocsg/slw-judgments-backfill/2016_SGHC_112/report.md

 unwillingness to testify in a Singapore court on the defendant’s behalf as the defendant claimed.

-50     The plaintiffs had relied on _Exxon Mobil Asia Pacific Pte ltd v Bombay Dyeing & Manufacturing Co Ltd_ [2007] SGHC 137 for their argument that it was not enough for the defendant to merely depose on affidavit, without more, that William and his proposed witnesses would not cooperate if the trial was held in Singapore; there must be some proof.
+50     The plaintiffs had relied on _Exxon Mobil Asia Pacific Pte ltd v Bombay Dyeing & Manufacturing Co Ltd_ <span class="citation">[2007] SGHC 137</span> for their argument that it was not enough for the defendant to merely depose on affidavit, without more, that William and his proposed witnesses would not cooperate if the trial was held in Singapore; there must be some proof.

 51     The defendant on the other hand relied on _JIO Minerals_ to argue that the court should consider the legal compellability of William as a witness in Singapore and not his personal relationship with the defendant.
 It would be instructive to look at that case at this juncture.